keywordsalad/thisfieldwas.green/site/_drafts/reasons-why-my-website-is-offline.md

 <!--more-->

-`[REDACTED]` recommended to me that I breathe a new life into this computer using Arch Linux.
-Thus began my journey to self host my website.
+I previously complained to `[REDACTED]` about how untrustworthy I felt cloud providers are regarding data privacy.
+He finds this computer by shear luck, and recommends that I breath new life into it using Arch Linux and to see if I can self host some of my own services.

 ## Tinfoil hat time!

 This sudden urge to self host is impulsed by the advent of [GitHub Copilot](https://copilot.github.com/).
 The concept of it sure spooks the hell out of me.
-Not the idea that my professional role has now become so fungible that I could be replaced by a machine, I feel that is inevitable regardless.
+Not the idea that my professional role as a software engineer has now become so fungible that I could be replaced by a machine, I feel that is inevitable regardless, but that this event hastens us toward an economic singularity.

 ### My revulsion is more nuanced than replacement

-My use of GitHub, a long-standing freemium product, has been in the form of a paid subscription for their provate tier.
-I pay GitHub for this private tier so that my code remains under my control, and this code is hosted in this context as I am paid to develop it privately, or it is a personal project that I am prototyping.
-Despite this, if I make this code publicly available it feeds into Copilot without my express knowledge.
-This code is analyzed and transformed into data for which _corporations_ will be paying untold sums of money to _another, single corporation_ in order to manifest their technical means of production, _I assume_.
-In my blind acceptance of terms, I have willingly consented my passion projects, many contributions to open source, _my labor_, to subsidize the widening profit margins that power the visceral push of late stage capitalism's articulating proboscis as it lances another artery through which our collective value pulses.[^matt-taibbi]
+My use of GitHub, a long-standing freemium product, has been in the form of a paid _Pro Plan_.
+I pay GitHub for this tier so that I can configure private-only access for repositories I choose, as I am paid to develop those codes, or because they are a personal project that I am prototyping.

+Despite paying for a _Pro Plan_, if I make those codes publicly available, then they are fed into Copilot without my express consent or knowledge.
+These codes are then analyzed and transformed into data for which _corporations_ will be paying untold sums of money to _another, single corporation_ in order to manifest their technical means of production, _I assume_.
+This means that in order to gain a competitive edge, a company must use Copilot to out-produce a competitor, but pay GitHub in order to do so.
+This creates a concentration of wealth and with no clear distribution mechanism for it back into the lower rungs of the economic ladder.

+Personally, my passion projects, my many contributions to open source, every private repository that I accidentally made public that one time... in a phrase: _my labor_, has been consented to subsidize widening profit margins in GitHub's favor, and even to the favor of companies using Copilot.
+An articulation of late stage capitalism's twitching proboscis has lanced into another artery from which to siphon our collective value; our dessicated tissues will remain with no further need for a paycheck.

+### I guess my revulsion is still about replacement

 In a sense I am training my replacement.
 For free.
-Or at least in exchange for _"free hosting"_.
-At a less sleazy company I would be told that "Bill" is my inexpensive replacement and that for the next two months I will be training him, and then I would fuck off.
-However I would continue to be paid during the transition.
+Or at least in exchange for _"free hosting"_ that I'm also partially paying for.
+At a less sleazy company I would be told that "Bob" is my inexpensive replacement, that for next two months I will be training him, and that I will continue to be paid before I fuck off to another company where I will become paid again.
+This time, however, _I go to another company and "Bob" is already working there_.

-GitHub does not respect opensource software licenses when scanning public codebases to feed data into Copilot.
-I can't trust that they don't also scan private repositories as well, and the data derived from repositories is so, well, _derived_ that I don't see any realistic means of enforcing copyright law should anyone be able to prove that private repositories are in fact scanned.
+### Not all sunshine and rainbows in the cloud

+At this same time Apple announces they are [scanning everyone's photos](https://towardsdatascience.com/apples-neuralhash-how-it-works-and-ways-to-break-it-577d1edc9838).
+Don't worry, they aren't actually looking at what the photos are.
+They pinky promise.

+I pay Apple to store my photos in the cloud.
+I thought they were encrypted, right?
+So now they're scanning them _on my device_ because they can't look at them on the cloud, because they're encrypted. `wat`.

+### Bringing the cloud home

-I am very motivated to get as much of my stuff out of third party services as I can because to generalize based on GitHub, it's likely that no third party can be trusted with my data _even if they are already making money off of it_.
+I am very motivated to get as much of my stuff out of third party services as I can, because to generalize based on GitHub and Apple, it's likely that no third party can be trusted with my data _even if they are already making money off of it_.
 I resolve to divest Apple and Google of my cloud data, GitHub of my source code, and `linode` of my miscellaneous.

-In this post I will focus roughly on how my website and source code are now hosted.
+**In this post I will focus roughly on how my website and source code are now hosted**

 Because I complain to `[REDACTED]` about this GitHub Copilot thing, he offers to help me find a new option for hosting my data.
-Just a few days later he finds this computer next to the garbage chute and with much excitement calls me and gleefully announces, _“It turns on!”_ What luck!
+Just a few days later he finds this computer next to the garbage chute, and with much excitement he calls me and gleefully announces, _“It turns on!”_

+What luck!

 ## Keeping my data in the closet